This post may contain affiliate links.

 Mayonnaise, curry powder and minced green onions in a large white mixing bowl.

-Any type of mayo works.
-The most important aspect is the curry powder.
-For the best flavor, use a quality curry powder that’s relatively fresh.
+Any type of mayo works here.
+And as for the curry powder, use a quality curry powder that’s relatively fresh.
 My favorite curry powder is from Frontier Co-op.

 Key Steps in Making Curry Marinated Chicken

-Instead of walking you through the simple process, I’m going to outline some of the most important steps to getting this recipe just right.
+Instead of walking you through the simple process, I’m going to highlight some of the most important steps to getting this chicken recipe just right.

 Cut and Pound the Chicken Breasts Into Cutlets